-oractice 3.6.1 All staging imaging investigations should ideally be completed within 2 weeks of referral.
-Bod y imaging 3.6.2 In patients with high-risk stage II disease with thick melanomas that is, T4 and stage IIB or C disease , initial staging with PET-CT can be considered following MDM discussion.
-Especially consider PET-CT staging if SNB failed or was declined National Collaborating Centre for Cancer 2015.
-3.6.3 For patients with positive sentinel lymph nodes where completion lymphadenectomy is planned, baseline PET-CT is recommended.
-3.6.4 For patients with stage IIIA under clinical/US observation, initial cross- sectional imaging is not recommended due to low true-positive finding and high false-positive rates.
-Surveillance imaging is recommended to detect progression discussed further in section 6.3.
-3.6.5 Baseline PET-CT is recommended for patients with stage IIIB, C or D disease as potential upstaging may influence treatment/therapy NCCN 2019.
-3.6.6 Baseline PET-CT for stage IV disease should be guided by the MDM and recommended in certain clinical circumstances, such as if: there is oligometastatic metastatic disease demonstrated on conventional CT that would be amenable to surgery or radiotherapy there are equivocal findings on conventional CT that could potentia change treatment decisions.
-3.6.7 A US of the lymph node basins draining the primary site may be considered if physical examination is equivocal, limited by body habitus or SNB has failed or was declined.
-Although the sensitivity of US is high than clinical examination, it is no substitute to SNB this is discussed further in section 6.4 .
-Brai Brain imaging 3.6.8 Given the prognostic implications and treatment options now available, staging brain imaging is recommended for patients with stage IIIB, C an D and stage IV disease Vosoughi et al 2018 .
-3.6.9 Contrast-enhanced brain MRI is preferred over contrast-enhanced CT d to improved diagnostic accuracy. e: If low-dose CT is performed as part of the PET-CT examination, it is not o qual nostic quality for detection of brain metastases.
-Additional diagnostic ity brain imaging may therefore be required depending on the type of naging acquired during PET-CT.
+Good practice points 3.6.1 All staging imaging investigations should be completed within 2 weeks of referral.
+3.6.2 Stages 0 (MIS), I and IIA For patients with stage 0 (MIS), I or II (A) disease, excluding SNB (where indicated), baseline cross-sectional imaging is not routinely recommended in asymptomatic patients.
+3.6.3 Stages IIB or C In patients with high-risk stage II disease with thick melanomas (T4 and stage IIB or C disease), baseline imaging investigation may be appropriate and should be discussed at a melanoma MDM.
+Initial staging with PET-CT can be considered following MDM discussion.
+Survival prediction tools such as that developed by the Melanoma Institute of Australia for Stage II may aid in decision making (Melanoma Institute of Australia, 2024).
+3.6.4 Stage IIIA For patients with stage IIIA under clinical/US observation, initial cross- sectional imaging is not recommended due to low true-positive findings and high false-positive rates.
+Surveillance imaging is recommended to detect progression (discussed further in section 6.3 ).
+If completion lymphadenectomy is planned baseline PET-CT is recommended.
+3.6.5 Stage IIIB, C and D For patients with stage III (B, C and D) disease, baseline imaging with PET-CT and dedicated imaging of the brain is recommended if potential upstaging may influence treatment/therapy.
+MRI brain is preferred over contrast-enhanced CT.
+3.6.6 Stage IV Contrast-enhanced staging CT of the chest, abdomen and pelvis should be performed.
+Neck CT should be added if the primary is in the head, neck or upper trunk.
+Dedicated brain imaging is recommended.
+MRI brain is recommended over contrast-enhanced CT.
+Baseline PET-CT for stage IV disease should be guided by the MDM and recommended in certain clinical circumstances, such as if: there is oligometastatic metastatic disease demonstrated on conventional CT that would be amenable to surgery or radiotherapy • there are equivocal findings on conventional CT that could potentially change treatment decisions.
+3.6.7 An US of the lymph node basins draining the primary site may be considered if physical examination is equivocal, limited by body habitus, or SNB has failed or was declined.
+Although the sensitivity of US is higher than clinical examination, it is no substitute to SNB (this is discussed further in section 6.4 ).
+Negative nodal basin US is not a substitute for biopsy of clinically suspicious lymph nodes.
+3.6.8 Contrast-enhanced brain MRI is preferred over contrast-enhanced CT due to improved diagnostic accuracy if diagnosing brain metastases early will alter management of the patient.
+3.6.9 If low-dose CT is performed as part of the PET-CT examination, it is not of diagnostic quality for detection of brain metastases.
+Additional diagnostic quality brain imaging may therefore be required depending on the type of CT imaging acquired during PET-CT.